How to Calculate Amazon FBA Product Margins with Live COGS

 • Blended Margins are Dangerous: Channel-level profitability hides “zombie SKUs” that look successful but erode your bottom line.

-• Actual COGS vs. Estimates: Profitability analysis is only as accurate as your Cost of Goods Sold; using NetSuite’s native FIFO layers is essential.
+• The COGS Conundrum: Profitability analysis is only as accurate as your Cost of Goods Sold; static estimates fail when freight and supplier costs fluctuate.

 • The “Return Factor”: Refunds and refund administration fees must be deducted from the specific SKU’s margin to see the true cost of quality or fit issues.